 Mike Schafer is 'The Lawyer Who Wrote The Book' on auto accidents in Louisville, KY.
-If you’ve been in an auto accident, you may have some questions.
+If you’ve been in a car accident, you may have some questions.
 We have the answers!

-- What To Do After an Auto Accident?
+- What To Do After a Car Accident?

 - Who Will Fix My Car?

 - How Do I Get A Rental Car?

 Below are the immediate actions you should take after getting into a car accident:

 - First, call the police to report your accident.
 They will come and collect information from all parties involved in the accident.
 Most car accident reports are available between seven to 10 days after the accident.